 Laos’ backpacker hotspot of Vang Vieng wasn’t on the original list of places to visit, back when it was a drug-fueled party town that saw multiple inner-tubing deaths every year.
 But it sounds like the tide has turned in Vang Vieng.
 Tubing – and partying – is now regulated by the local government, and while the town still attracts backpackers in bulk, it’s no longer completely overrun.
 Alas, Vang Vieng has found its way onto my list.

 Lastly, Four Thousand Islands in the Mekong River is known for being super relaxed and a place where “it can be easy to forget that the rest of the world exists.”
 Are there literally 4,000 islands?
 I’m not sure, but I definitely want to visit at least a few of them.

 Top pick: Strolling the Night Market in Luang Prabang

 Where to stay in the capital (Vientiane): Auberge Sala Inpeng, a small guesthouse featuring traditional architecture ($25)

-Malawi, a tiny sliver of a country in East Africa, is sometimes called “The Warm Heart of Africa.”
+Even though I spent a whole summer working in neighboring Zambia, I never made it to Malawi, a tiny sliver of a country that’s sometimes called “The Warm Heart of Africa.”
 On a continent that’s known for the warmth and friendliness of its people, that’s a pretty big claim.
 Yet from what I’ve read, and what friends who’ve lived and traveled there have said, it might not be far off.